Stuk/require1k/README.md

 </script>
 ```

-Robin also adds a global function, `R`, that takes a module id and a optional callback.
+Require1k also adds a global function, `R`, that takes a module id and a optional callback.
 The named module is resolved against the location of the html file.
 If there was an error the callback gets passed the XMLHttpRequest object that failed as the first argument, otherwise the `exports` of the module are passed as the second argument.
 The callback may be called synchronously if the module is already in the internal module cache.

 ## Features